Garnet at a Glance

 Carnelian

-Carnelian amplifies Garnet's fire energy and Sacral Chakra activation — together they create a powerful vitality and creativity boost
+Carnelian amplifies Garnet's fire energy and Sacral Chakra activation — together they give a strong vitality and creativity boost

 Clear Quartz

-Clear Quartz amplifies and directs Garnet's passionate energy with laser-like precision, ideal for manifestation grids and intention-setting rituals
+Clear Quartz amplifies and focuses Garnet's passionate energy, which is useful for manifestation grids and intention-setting rituals

 Combinations to Approach with Caution